 Best movies like For One Night

 A unique, carefully handpicked, selection of the best movies like For One Night Starring Raven-Symoné, Aisha Tyler, Sam Jones, Gary Grubbs, and more.
-If you liked For One Night then you may also like: Violets are Blue, We the Party, Whiteboyz, Winter Stories, Work It and many more popular movies featured on this list.
+If you liked For One Night then you may also like: We the Party, A Raisin in the Sun, The Klansman, Bart Got a Room, The Battle of Shaker Heights and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Their town always had two proms, one for the whites and one for the blacks.
 When both proms wanted the same DJ, Brianna McCallister suggested combining the proms, which would also mean more money for decorations.
 However, her idea shook the town up, especially after a white student was let off for the same offense that a black student was suspended for.
 Can the town overcome racial tensions and finally combine the two proms?